We love this for you

 3. The property must be the principal residence (domicile) of the owner/applicant.

-If a properly completed and approved application is filed from October 1 to March 31, the property will receive the Homestead benefit for the entire tax year (and for all tax years in the future).
-If a properly completed and approved application is filed from April 1 to September 30, the property will receive one-half of the benefit reflected on the second-half tax bill (and full deductions for all tax years in the future).
+If your application is filed from October 1 to March 31, the property receives the Homestead benefit for the entire tax year and all tax years going forward.
+If filed from April 1 to September 30, one-half of the benefit reflected on the second-half tax bill will be realized, with full deductions for subsequent tax years.

 • An owner-occupant of one residential property (1-5 units).
 Must be a principal residence;